hbdgr/sodium_bench/README.md

 Gnuplot charts will be placed in "output" directory.

-Project is easy to extend to benchmark other functionalities by writing next google_benchmark style functions in "src".
+Project is easy to extend to benchmark other functionalities by writing next google_benchmark style functions in "src" or by choosing the appropriate predefined functions, only uncomment them in src/main.cpp.

-Result_analysis.sh script works half-generic, it takes all benchmark functions started by "BM"
+Result_analysis.sh script works only half-generic, it takes all benchmark functions started by "BM"
 ```
 $ ./result_analysis.sh --help
 usage: sodium_bench options